 An Exclusive Motel

 Pest control doesn't always require calling the exterminators.
 You can protect your home from the most pesky and destructive insects by enlisting an army of beneficial bugs.
-It all starts with encouraging the good guys to stick around, even in the off-season, by putting up a Bug Motel.
+It all starts with encouraging the good guys to stick around, even in the off-season, by putting up an Insect Hotel.
 With "rooms" made from stacked pine, plywood, and bamboo, this hideaway opens its doors to pest controllers like ladybugs and earwigs, pollinators like the humble solitary bee, and even entertainers like butterflies.
 Even better?
 The mod, turquoise design looks pretty chic against your stylish exterior.
-Available on Uncommon Goods; $47.
+Available at The Grommet; $49.95.

 No More Troubled Waters